Who can eFile?

 These forms may be signed using the /S/ signature method permitted by the Electronic Filing Rules.
 For the time being, not all fillable forms will permit the /S/ signature to be filled in, and not all forms are fillable.
 Should you encounter either issue, then depending on the issue, please print the form itself and manually sign, or complete all information on the printed form and manually sign, or use an electronically inserted image intended to substitute for a signature, and then scan the completed form into your computer and upload using the Tyler application.
 We regret the inconvenience, and should have all forms fillable and able to accept signature in the near future.

 You will receive an email with an envelope number once you submit your documents to the court.
 An envelope number in Tyler represents the documents submitted by you when initiating a case or filing into an existing case.
-This envelope number is used to track the status of the filings until they are either accepted or returned.
-If accepted, you will receive email verification, with the docket # attached, and your credit card will be charged.
+This envelope number is used to track the status of filings until they are either accepted or returned.
+If accepted, you will receive email verification, which includes the docket number, and your Payment Account will be charged.

 I'm having a technical issue with the Tyler website, who should I contact?